nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 Notes....
-medication = as it comes, CUI recommends formatting in bold

-brand / trade family = CUI recommends forced into UPPER case

-drug form = if not implicit within the dm+d concept then as it comes

-method = as it comes

-doseQuantity = express as "A units" where A is obviously the dose quantity and 'units' the unit of measure, e.g. "50 milligram".

-doseRange = the low quantity " to " the high quantity plus the unit of measure.

 rateRatio = prefixed by "at a rate of" then if the denominator value is 1 then express as "A per B", otherwise express as "A every B units".